Struggling to design a high-converting sales page?

 Hotjar makes for an excellent sales page example as its landing page directly talks about the brand.
 The phrase ‘Understand how users behave on your site, what they need, and how they feel, fast’ makes it clear what Hotjar does.

-Moreover, the video clip following the caption further describes the product and how it can help users.
+Moreover, the sales video clip following the caption further describes the product and how it can help users.

 Cult.fit is a fitness and workout platform that provides personalized workouts to its clients.